playframework/play-mailer/README.md

   tlsRequired = no // (defaults to no) user = null // (optional)
   password = null // (optional)
-  debug = no // (defaults to no, to take effect you also need to set the log level to "DEBUG" for the application logger) timeout = null // (defaults to 60s in milliseconds) connectiontimeout = null // (defaults to 60s in milliseconds) mock = no // (defaults to no, will only log all the email properties instead of sending an email)
+  debug = no // (defaults to no, to take effect you also need to set the log level to "DEBUG" for the "play.mailer" logger) timeout = null // (defaults to 60s in milliseconds) connectiontimeout = null // (defaults to 60s in milliseconds) mock = no // (defaults to no, will only log all the email properties instead of sending an email)